asogaard/adversarial/README.md

 ### LCG

-On lxplus, the centrally provided SWAN LCG environment can used to set up the required python packages, although generally older versions of these.
+On lxplus, the centrally provided SWAN LCG environment can used to set up most of the required python packages, although generally older versions of these.
 However, this is **not supported** and version conflicts are very likely to occur.
-Should you wish to try it out anyway, it can be set up using
+Should you wish to try it out anyway, it can be set up using:
 ```
 $ source setup.sh lcg
 ```